dinokoenoko/quant-research/systematic_alpha_research/README.md

 ### 1. Feature Engineering

-* Computation of Alpha101-style signals
+* Computation of Alpha101 paper style signals
 * Alphas are calculated per stock and date
 * Incompatible or undefined alphas are automatically skipped